TG-Techie/strictly/README.md

 # this will not work b/c `str`s and 'int's cannot be added together
 foo('5', 6) # concatenation error
-# this type error was not by strictly b/c the argument was not annotated
+# this type error was not caught by strictly b/c the argument was not annotated
 ```
 <details>
 <summary>TypingError Traceback</summary>